rum-diary/rum-diary.org/README.md

 ## Add rum-diary statistics to a site

-There are two ways to add rum-diary statistics to a site.
+There are several ways to add rum-diary statistics to a site.

 ### The simple way - let rum-diary.org handle everything.